aerogo/aero/README.src.md

 - Supports session data with custom stores
 - Allows sending live data to the client via SSE
 - Provides a context interface for custom contexts
-- Shows response time and size for your routes
-- Can run standalone without `nginx` babysitting it

 ## Links